Health Insurance Portability and Accountability Act (HIPAA)

 Electronic health transactions includes health claims, health plan eligibility, enrollment and disenrollment, payments for care and health plan premiums, claim status, first injury reports, coordination of benefits, and related transactions.

 Today health providers and plans use many different electronic formats.
 Implementing a national standard will mean we will all use one format, thereby simplifying and improving transaction efficiency nationwide.
 The proposed rule requires use of specific electronic formats developed by ANSI, the American National Standards Institute, for most transactions except claims attachments and first reports of injury.
-Proposed regulations for these exceptions are not yet out.

 Virtually all health plans will have to adopt these standards, even if a transaction is on paper or sent by phone or fax.
 Providers using nonelectronic transactions are not required to adopt the standards; although if they don't, they will have to contract with a clearinghouse to provide translation services.